 Super-Efficient Equipment and Appliance Deployment (SEAD)

-The Super-Efficient Equipment and Appliance Deployment (SEAD) Initiative is a joint CEM Initiative / Energy Efficiency Hub task group that works to promote the manufacture, purchase, and use of energy-efficient appliances, lighting, and equipment worldwide.
+The SEAD Initiative is a joint CEM Initiative and Energy Efficiency Hub Task Group.
+It promotes the manufacture and sale of energy-efficient appliances, lighting, and equipment worldwide.
+It is coordinated by the International Energy Agency.

 Doubling the energy efficiency of these products would bring substantial energy demand savings, avoid greenhouse gas emissions, promote business innovation, and ensure consumer access to affordable and high-performing technologies.
-To do this, the UK and the IEA have launched Product Efficiency Call to Action, the largest ever international initiative on appliance energy efficiency.
+To do this, in 2021 the UK and the IEA launched the Product Efficiency Call to Action, the largest ever international initiative on appliance energy efficiency.

 - Set countries on a trajectory to double the efficiency of key products sold globally by 2030